-An XRH file stores a rectangular raster image of one or more channels, each channel stored as scanlines in raster order (top-down, left-to-right).
+An XRH file stores a rectangular raster image of one or more channels.
+Each channel is stored as scanlines in raster order (top-down, left-to-right).
 A channel may also be referred to as an image plane or component.
 Each sample in a channel is a

 XRH files have a .xrh file name extension.
 The file name extension is not case sensitive.
 Each file begins with a File Header, followed with Comments, followed with Custom Properties, followed with optional Channel Names, and followed with the Image Planes (channels of pixel samples) to the end of the file.